 Types of Firewall

-These are the most basic and oldest type of firewalls which inspect packets transferred between computers.
+These are the most basic and oldest type of firewalls that inspect packets transferred between computers.
 The firewall maintains an access control list which dictates what packets will be looked at and what action should be applied, if any, with the default action set to silent discard.

 Circuit-level gateways work by verifying the transmission control protocol (TCP) handshake.
 This TCP handshake check is designed to make sure that the session the packet is from is legitimate.